Porcelain Veneers

 The Diastema Challenge

 Close a visible midline diastema without creating the telltale sign of amateur cosmetic work: oversized, disproportionate front teeth that announce themselves as veneers.
+This requires distributing width across the entire smile zone while maintaining natural tooth-to-tooth ratios.

-• Slight increase to central incisors—enough to contribute to gap closure, not enough to look oversized
+• Slight increase to central incisors, enough to contribute to gap closure, not enough to look oversized

-• Proportional additions to lateral incisors and canines
+• Proportional additions to lateral incisors and canines maintaining the 80% ratio cascade

-• Each tooth sized in proper ratio to its neighbors
+• Each tooth sized in proper ratio to its neighbors for seamless natural appearance

 “The best cosmetic work is the work nobody notices.”